PriyanshuDangi/Surr/memory-bank/game-design-document.md

 **Socket Events (Server listening for):**
 - `connection:` A new player joins.
 - `joinGame:` Player provides their name and is added to the game session.

-- `playerInput:` Receives a player's movement and action inputs.
-- `playerPosition:` Receives updated player position from frontend.
+- `playerPosition:` Receives updated player position from frontend (only on changes).
 - `missileHit:` Receives missile hit notification from shooter client.
 - `weaponboxCollected:` Receives weaponbox collection notification from player.
 - `disconnect:` A player leaves the game.